aranggitoar/cgrey/README.md

 # cgrey
-A clean grey colorscheme for vim.
+A clean grey color scheme for vim.

 Every color has its `cterm` equivalent, so it should look the same anywhere.